jameswolpe/final_project_hawkeye/updates.md

 ## March 23 end of class
 Spent much of class figuring out setting up git on my new computer.
 Once completed I read some work from (https://github.com/Laurae2/Laurae) and began to decide how to classify directional shots.
 Realized I need a category to classify shot quality based on speed and topspin.

+## March 28 begining of class
+Read "pressure tennis" and met with my coach on ways to classify directionals, decided to work with crowd souced data, and found a new data set of a nadal, djokovic match.